David Hamilton Golland: Academic career

-In addition to his books, Golland has published essays in California History, Critical Issues in Justice and Politics, the Claremont Journal of Religion, Estudios Interdisciplinarios de America Latina y el Caribe, and Perspectives on History, and reviews in the American Historical Review, Journal of American History, Journal of Southern History, Journal of American Ethnic History, H-Net, and Labor History.
+In addition to his books, Golland has published essays in Rock Music Studies, California History, Critical Issues in Justice and Politics, the Claremont Journal of Religion, Estudios Interdisciplinarios de America Latina y el Caribe, and Perspectives on History, and reviews in the American Historical Review, Journal of American History, Journal of Southern History, Journal of American Ethnic History, H-Net, and Labor History.

 Golland has taught at Brooklyn College, Hunter College, the City College of New York, the College of Staten Island, Borough of Manhattan Community College, Bronx Community College, and the Cooper Union.
 He has also taught in the Albemarle County Public School District in Charlottesville, Virginia.
 In 2011 he was appointed to the faculty of Governors State University, where he was awarded tenure and promoted to associate professor in 2016, elected President of the Faculty Senate in 2017, and promoted to professor in 2020.

+In 2022, Golland was appointed dean of the Wayne D. McMurray School of Humanities and Social Sciences at Monmouth University.

 Golland served on the Committee on Research and Government of the Organization of American Historians from 2017 to 2020, as vice president of the Park Forest Historical Society from 2013 to 2017, and as treasurer of the National Association for Ethnic Studies from 2015 to 2016, where he also chaired the 2015 and 2016 national conferences at Mississippi State University and the University of Arizona, respectively.

 Personal life

 Golland married in 2004.
-They have one daughter and one son, and live in Homewood, Illinois.
+They have one daughter and one son.